 It is unfortunately an industry filled with young and inexperienced or uneducated workers with little to no work experience or grasp of the English language who then proceed to cold call individuals who are more than likely to get annoyed than sign up for something.

-There are even websites created to host popular telesales or "spam/ scam call" numbers that are shared among groups of people so you know who to put on the telephone block list.
+Several websites have even sprung up to host popular telesales or "spam/ scam call" numbers that are shared among groups of people so you know who to put on the telephone block list.

 Is telemarketing even relevant anymore?

-Telemarketing existed when it was inconvenient to purchase things from stores - long drives and the inability to purchase items online.
+Telemarketing existed when it was inconvenient to purchase things from stores - long drives and the inability to purchase items online - when catalogs were fashionable.